openturns/openturns/README.rst

 License
 =======
 OpenTURNS is distributed under the Lesser General Public License.
-Please see the LICENSE and the COPYING* files for details of the license of each components.
+Please see the LICENSE and the COPYING* files for details of the license of each component.

 Release Notes
 =============